 Components of Artificial Intelligence

 So to put this realistically, the “AI” technologies that are available today give us new ways to interact with our systems and empower businesses to finally benefit from the opportunities originally posed by big data.
-Let’s take a closer look at the major components of artificial intelligence:
+But how does artificial intelligence work on a technical level?

 Machine learning refers to the development of complex algorithms that are able to analyse data and make predictions as and when required.
 For example, it can be used to predict which Netflix series you might wish to watch after your favourite programme, or even the best route for your Uber to take.
 Beyond these day-to-day applications, however, machine learning is also applied to other industries such as healthcare, digital marketing and retail.